Skip to main content

 A Claude Code skill is a structured instruction file — typically named SKILL.md — that teaches the AI agent a specific workflow.
 When you invoke a skill (usually with /skill-name), Claude Code reads the instructions and follows them step by step, rather than improvising from its general training.

 The practical difference is significant.
 Without a TDD skill, asking Claude Code to "write tests first, then implement" produces inconsistent results — sometimes it writes tests, sometimes it skips straight to implementation.
 With the TDD skill installed, it follows a rigid Red-Green-Refactor cycle every single time, because the skill explicitly defines each step.
+(Not sure if Claude Pro is right for you?
+See our Claude Pro vs ChatGPT Plus comparison.)

 How We Ranked Them